GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 #### Using the symbology tab to create a heatmap

-You can create a heatmap in the __symbology tab__of a point or polyline layer.
+You can create a heatmap in the __symbology tab__ of a point or polyline layer.
 Navigate to the symbology tab and select the `Heatmap` symbolization method.
-Here, you can adjust the color ramp to your liking.
-You can also set the radius (in Millimeters on the canvas).
-This determines the radius that is used to aggregate the points.
-If it gets bigger, the circle that is used to count the points in an are gets bigger, more points are aggregated and the 'heat' increases.
-You can also adjust the highest value.
-The highest value determines the value that is given the 'hottest' color.
+Here, you can adjust the __color ramp, radius, and maximum value__.
+The __radius__ (in Millimeters on your screen) determines the size of the circle that is used to aggregate the points.
+If it gets bigger more points can be aggregated and the 'heat' increases.
+The __maximum value__ determines the value that is given the 'hottest' color.
 By default, it is set to the highest number of aggregated points.
-For example, you can set a threshold above which everything has Reducing it changes the visualization drastically.
+For example, you can __set a threshold__ above which everything has the "hottest" color.
+Reducing it changes the visualization drastically.

 ```{figure} ../../fig/en_heatmap_radius_max_value_conf_example.png
 ---